The CLÁR programme (Ceantair Laga Árd-Riachtanais) provides funding for small-scale infrastructural projects in rural areas.

 The scheme is funded by the Department of Rural and Community Development.
 It is delivered by local authorities in consultation with groups in local communities.

-The Measures funded under the 2019 CLÁR programme are:
+The 2019 programme is now closed to applications.
+The Measures which were funded under the 2019 CLÁR programme were:

 Measure 1: Support for Schools/Community Safety measures

 Measure 2: Play Areas (including Multi-Use Games Areas)